Taste A Little Summer With Hawaiian-Inspired Ahi Tuna Poké

 - To make spicy mayo, whisk together mayonnaise, sriracha sauce, toasted sesame oil, and lemon juice in a small bowl.
 Cover and refrigerate until ready to serve.

 - To serve, put a healthy serving of greens/veggies/rice into your serving bowls, about one cup per person.
-Add the marinated tuna mixture and your prepared toppings to your poké bowl, then drizzle with the spicy mayo.
+Add the marinated tuna or tofu mixture and your prepared toppings to your poké bowl, then drizzle with the spicy mayo.

 - Eat immediately.